qingxu-thu/qingxu-thu2.github.io/index.md

 I am a Master student at Institution for Interdisciplinary Information Science (IIIS), Tsinghua University.
 My advisor is Chenye Wu, who is advised by Andrew Chi-Chih Yao.
 Before entering IIIS, I am a bachelor in Department of Thermal Engineering.

 Researches for about both computer science and fulid and thermal transportation are my interests now.
 I hope I could participate in the interdisciplinary area for this two topics, like phyiscal simulation or physically based computer graphics.
-Certainly, I am still active for the privacy computing and mechanism design and welcome for communciation if we are interested in my work aboput these topic!
+Certainly, I am still active for the privacy computing and mechanism design and welcome for communciation if we are interested in my work about these topic!

 ## Publications